-The play will be directed and designed by David Hemsley-Brown with lighting and sound by Alex Lyon and will feature Steve Alais as Spooner, Richard Parish as Hirst, David Webb as Briggs and Nick Lund as Foster.
+The play will be directed and designed by David Hemsley-Brown with lighting and sound by Alex Lyon and will feature Steve Alais as Spooner, Richard Parish as Hirst, Nick Lund as Foster and David Webb as Briggs.

 01483 44 00 00 OR online at Yvonne Arnaud